PE & sport premium

 Swimming at the end of Year 6

 Our current Year 6, out of a cohort of 90 pupils, are able to do the following:

-- 71 children can able to swim confidently and proficiently over a distance of at least 25 metres
+- 71 children are able to swim confidently and proficiently over a distance of at least 25 metres

 - 58 children can use a range of strokes effectively

 - 65 children are able to perform safe self-rescue in different water-based situations.